mohit1221iitian/MYGPT/README.md

 # 🧠 AI Agent Clipboard Assistant

-<<<<<<< HEAD
 This Python project is a smart clipboard assistant that monitors your clipboard for text or screenshots and responds using AI.
 Triggered by a custom keyword (`askai`), it uses OpenRouter's Mistral model to answer questions, or falls back to Google Search when needed.
 =======
 This Python project is a smart clipboard assistant that monitors your clipboard for text or screenshots and responds using AI.
-Triggered by a custom keyword (`sexy`), it uses OpenRouter's Mistral model to answer questions, or falls back to Google Search when needed.
+Triggered by a custom keyword (`askai`), it uses OpenRouter's Mistral model to answer questions, or falls back to Google Search when needed.
 >>>>>>> 152c0443ef69da6f7db58ed54eb16a7b3bbfc915

 ---